3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 Sterno is a trusted name and this 4 pack of emergency candles definitely has what it takes to get you through some hard times.
 This is a liquid wax so it burns clean and you do not have to deal with any messy and hot wax drippings.
 The sturdy container offers stability.

 Sterno candles are manufactured in the United States and have high quality wicks that don’t smoke or reignite when you try to blow them out.
-These candles are well under $5 each which is an excellent value for non electric or battery powered emergency lighting.
+These candles are well under a few bucks each which is an excellent value for non electric or battery powered emergency lighting.

 If you are looking for a fancier candle solution, then the UCO Candle Lantern has some advantages.
 For starters this lantern keeps the flame consistent via a spring powered candle tube that advances the candle up as it burns.